Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 **Tests are code**
 Are you a coder??
 Yes?
 Tests are code.
 So write some tests, especially so that you can sleep better at night.

-Get test infected in 3 days in my Scrum Developer class!
-Recently I did a a video interview where I ask my students 3 questions about the Developer class.
-Check it out here https://www.youtube.com/watch?v=oLxBV4hPMkU

 **Still not willing to write tests?**
 Ask: